TAU-CGL/sdsl_create3/README.md

 * Raspberry Pi 5 - Ubuntu 24.04 LTS
     * Note that one should use Ubuntu 22.04 for ROS2 humble, hence we use docker

+We called our robot (i.e., RPi5's hostname) `sdslbot`.
+You may use any other name if you'd like.

 ## Running Docker

 After `git clone` for the current repository, enter the `docker` directory.